Cleveland Vs Yorkshire u2050s Sunday 8th March County Match Report: Setting the Standard for Venues

 However, it was the least glorious bottom board that finished first as Martin McLoughlin and I threw some huge attacks in, pieces flew off and we battered our way to a draw.
 John Garnett and James Collier took the other draw but that was it.

-The Versailles suite ran metaphorically red with results on the other 10 boards as our respective 2050s team ‘went for it’.
+The Versailles suite ran metaphorically red with results on the other 10 boards as our respective 2050s teams ‘went for it’.
 Yorkshire took an early lead, with Dominic and Martin remarking to me that Yorkshire were getting over the line.
 I wasn’t sure and a number of White Rose boards subsequently fell.

 So, congratulations to Cleveland, finishing top and qualifying for the national stages.
 A good and lovely team that I wish all the best for.
-It is a nervous wait for Yorkshire now, who need Greater Manchester to win to get through.
-Will and I are back with the u1850s against Merseyside at Holmfirth the following Sunday.

 Finally, thank you to Tennants for hosting.
 This has set the standard for County venues for me.